-Khalid Masood, 52, Photo: London Attacker From Kent And Birmingham [Graphic]
+Khalid Masood: London Attacker From Kent Identified By British Police [Graphic]

-The London attacker has been named by Met Police: the 52-year-old Khalid Masood.
+The London attacker has been named by Metropolitan Police Service as 52-year-old Khalid Masood.
 According to Google’s Hot Trends list, the name “Khalid Masood” has received more than 50,000 searches from people querying his name on Thursday, March 23.
 As reported by the Inquisitr via the below tweet, Abu Izzadeen was initially incorrectly named by some folks online as the London attacker.
-However, reports that Izzadeen was still in jail quickly followed the initial erroneous rumors.
+However, reports that Izzadeen was still in prison quickly followed the initial erroneous rumors.

 Abu Izzadeen, Trevor Brooks Photos: Jailed Hate Preacher Is Not London Attacker https://t.co/7LNIEV3LCG